Aaron-Zhao123/blog/papers/papers_index.md

 Some interesting network architectures are also collected.

 ### [Compression](/blog/papers/compression/compression.html)
+Compression is a key research area to enable neural network to be executed efficiently on hardwares.

 ### [ Training and Novel Networks](/blog/papers/train/train_summary.html)
 Interesting benchmarks and methods of training neural networks.